MicrosoftDocs/power-automate-docs/articles/ui-flows/edit-desktop.md

 - The application has controls that do not have names, IDs, unique identifiers, etc.

 >[!TIP]
->Use the same resolution and maximize the target application during recording to improve the accuracy of coordinate-based playback.
+>Use the same scale and resolution and also maximize the target application during recording to improve the accuracy of coordinate-based playback.

 Follow these steps after you've recorded a UI flow script: